ChadsArcade/VMMenu/README.md

 ![alt text](https://raw.githubusercontent.com/ChadsArcade/VMMenu/master/pics/SDCab2.jpg "DOS VMMenu in a Space Duel Cab")

 I still get the odd query about the menu, so I decided that I'd put it up on GitHub rather than have it languish in a virtual PC.
-I hope somebody finds it useful... it wold be nice to see some new vector games written for DOS/Linux :-)
+I hope somebody finds it useful... it would be nice to see some new vector games written for DOS/Linux :-)

 ## Building on Linux: